gordon-google/gcp-logging-sinks-demo/README.md

 ### Configure Authentication

-The Terraform configuration will execute against your GCP environment and create various resources.
+The Terraform configuration will execute against your gcp environment and create various resources.
 The script will use your personal account to build out these resources.
 To setup the default account the script will use, run the following command to select the appropriate account:

 `gcloud auth application-default login`